ouafcode/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Task4: Write a function that searches a string for any of a set of bytes.
 Task5: Write a function that locates a substring.
 Task6: Write a function that prints the chessboard.
+Task7: Write a function that prints the sum of the two diagonals of a square matrix of integers.